Niel-nts/Niel-nts/README.md

 ### Hi there, I'm Nataniel Souza 👋

 #### About
-I'm a web programmer in training, currently studying at the institution of Softex (PE/BRA) and Rocketseat
+I'm a web programmer, currently studying at the institution of Softex (PE/BRA) and Rocketseat

 #### Current stack
 :memo: Main language: `Javascript` </br>